Mechanical-Copyright Protection Society: Production music

 Production music is produced primarily for synchronisation licensing purposes and provides users with an alternative to licensing commercially released music or commissioned music.
-MCPS offers production music written by professional song writers and composers which is pre-cleared for any type of usage.
+MCPS offers production music written by professional songwriters and composers which is pre-cleared for any type of usage.
 MCPS production music provides a library of tracks to choose from and an application process enabling customers to obtain a licence on the same day.

 MCPS synchronisation (sync) licence

 For unpublished writers and new publishers, MCPS represents many of its members for sync, handling the process of negotiation, licensing and invoicing on their behalf.